brainiak/rtcloud-projects/mindeye/docs/quickstart_simulation.md

 2. Clone this repository with `git clone https://github.com/brainiak/rtcloud-projects.git`.
 This will create a folder `rtcloud-projects/`, containing MindEye and other projects.

 ### Installing uv environment
 We use [uv](https://github.com/astral-sh/uv) to manage Python versions and dependencies.
 We have exact versions so you can reproduce the environment exactly.
+Even if you don't have Python installed on your system, uv will take care of this for you
 1. Install uv
     * MacOS/Linux: `curl -LsSf https://astral.sh/uv/install.sh | sh`
     * Verify install using `uv --version`
 2. Create the environment
     1. `cd rtcloud-projects/mindeye/config`
-    2. Run: `uv sync --frozen`.
+    2. Run: `uv sync`.
 This will:
         * Install the Python version specified in .python-version
         * Install all dependencies from pyproject.toml pinned by uv.lock
 3. Activate the environment